Viewing and Editing the Content of Palettes

 The Edit button also allows you to change the palette name and number.

 You can also load the palette into some fixtures, modify the attributes and record the new information back on top of the existing palette entry.
 The console will give you options on the softkeys to Replace, Merge or Quick Merge the palettes.
 If you select Merge, anything you haven't changed will not be affected, values you have changed or added will be amended.
 Quick Merge will only update the attributes stored in the original palette and ignore others (for example if you are merging with a position palette, but have also modified the colour attributes, the colour attributes would not be merged in).

 When double clicking a palette button to update, the default option is Quick Merge.

-You can also press the palette button a second time to select the
+You can set the console to Always Merge (so it doesn't ask you) using the User Settings.
+You can also press the palette button a second time to select the Merge option.

-- You can add additional fixtures to a palette without affecting existing ones.
+You can add settings for additional fixture types to a palette without affecting existing ones.

-You can remove attributes from palettes using the Off function
+You can remove attributes from palettes using the Off button as described above.

 When editing a palette the state of the programmer will be preserved; when the modified palette is saved, your original programmer contents will be restored and the programmer will be left in the same state as when you started editing the palette.

 Identifying Playbacks Which Use a Palette